fluentnumbers/obsidian-quartz/content/ML/LLM/paper review - Llama 3 Herd of Models.md

 - this is [[over-training]] - using more compute power for pre-training smaller (8B) models, than they optimally require according to [[scaling laws]] for given model size.
 E

 > We make design choices that seek to maximize our ability to scale the model development process.
-For example, we opt for a standard dense [[transformer]] model architecture (Vaswani et al., 2017) with minor adaptations, rather than for a [[mixture-of-experts]] model (Shazeer et al., 2017) to maximize training stability. ...
+For example, we opt for a standard dense [[transformer]] model architecture (Vaswani et al., 2017) with minor adaptations, rather than for a [[Mixture-of-Experts]] model (Shazeer et al., 2017) to maximize training stability. ...

 - preference for conservative, but controllable choices, which ensures less complications during training.
 This includes some hardware choices (there is a separate chapter about that), but also e.g. choice for [[direct preference optimization]] instead of [[Reinforcement Learning from Human Feedback|RLHF]], which is less stable and more complex to scale.